Common toad: Cultural significance

-The toad has long been considered to be an animal of ill omen or a connection to a spirit world.
-This may have its origins in the fact that it is at home both on land and in the water.
-It may cause repugnance because of its drab, wart-like skin, its slow movements and the way it emerges from some dark hole.
-In Europe in the Middle Ages, the toad was associated with the Devil, for whom a coat-of-arms was invented emblazoned with three toads.
+The toad has long been considered to an ominous creature or a gateway to the spirit world.
+This may be because it is at home both on land and in the water. its drab, wart-like skin, slow movements and emergence from dark holes may cause repugnance.
+In Europe in the Middle Ages, the toad was associated with the Devil, for whom a coat-of-arms was invented bearing three toads.
 It was known that the toad could poison people and, as the witch's familiar, it was thought to possess magical powers.
 Even ordinary people made use of dried toads, their bile, faeces and blood.
 In some areas, the finding of a toad in a house was considered evidence that a witch was present.
 In the Basque Country, the familiars were believed to be toads wearing elegant robes.
 These were herded by children who were being trained as witches.
 Between 1610 and 1612, the Spanish inquisitor Alonso de Salazar Frías investigated witchcraft in the region and searched the houses of suspected witches for dressed toads.
 He found none.
 These witches were reputed to use undomesticated toads as ingredients in their liniments and brews.

 An English folk tale tells how an old woman, a supposed witch, cursed her landlord and all his possessions when he demanded the unpaid rent for her cottage.
 Soon afterwards, a large toad fell on his wife and caused her to collapse.
 The toad was thrown into the fire but escaped with severe burns.
 Meanwhile, the old witch's cottage had caught fire and she was badly burnt.
 By next day, both toad and witch had died, and it was found that the woman's burns exactly mirrored those of the toad.